Common Questions

 We haven't been given charitable status by the Australian Charities and Not-for-profits Commission (ACNC), because the impact of our work is one step removed from their perspective.
 That is to say, we help government better help vulnerable communities, rather than helping communities directly.

-Our governance structure and constitution is set up as not-for-profit, which means we operate as one.
-We're also a certified B-Corp in Australia, which is something we're very proud of.
+Our is set up as not-for-profit, which means we operate as one.
+We're also a certified in Australia, which is something we're very proud of.

 We run, participate and speak at a number of events throughout the year, but Open House is our most regular and longest-standing event series.